 Very few anal fistulas heal by themselves and the only effective cure for a persistent anal fistula is surgery.

 Being a 'Proctosurgeon', Dr. Ashwin Porwal has treated a large number of fistula cases.
-His expertise is evident from the fact that he has efficiently managed extremely difficult cases of Complex fistulas and Recurrent fistulas (those that have been unsuccessfully operated upon before).
+His expertise is evident from the fact that he has efficiently managed extremely difficult cases of Complex fistulas and Recurrent fistulas ( those that have been unsuccessfully operated upon before ) and thus he is a renowned fistula doctor in India.
 He has successfully cured rare cases of fistula, like those extending from rectum to abdomen ( Recto-abdominal ), rectum to groin ( Recto-inguinal ), rectum to tailbone ( Recto-nidal ).

 Giving an impetus to the existing armamentarium for treating fistulas, Dr. Porwal has introduced the Laser surgery FiLaC ( Fistula-tract Laser Closure ), the first of its kind in India.
 His keenness in research and continual lookout for progress enabled him to devise a treatment he has labelled Distal Ligation Proximal Laser ( DLPL ) .
 This treatment is an innovation of Dr. Porwal himself and is a sphincter-saving procedure with negligible recurrence rate compared to all other techniques.